tusharma08/tusharma08/README.md

 ## Hi there 👋

 I'm Tushar Sharma, a third-year ECE (B.Tech) from the BVCOE, New Delhi.
 Welcome to my GitHub profile!
-Here's a little bit about me :
+Here's a little bit about me:

 ## About Me: